 Instead of having to go in person to pick up your mail on a periodic basis, virtual mailboxes let you access and take action on your mail digitally.
 This means you don’t need to worry about possible address changes in the future nor would you need to set aside time to visit the post office in person.
 This also means that all your business mail can get scanned, be accessible, and kept on record without anyone on your team ever needing to come into physical contact with it.

 Virtual mailboxes trump typical PO Boxes when it comes to convenience, functionality, and business requirements.

 Unless it’s extremely important for you to be in close proximity to your business address or you’d prefer to go in person to handle and pick up your mail on a routine basis, a virtual mailbox has all the needs a typical PO Box would fulfill and more.

 Especially if you’re running a remote-first or distributed company, having a set business address that you know won’t change and being able to manage your mail from anywhere in the world has become the new standard in the world of remote business operations.

-If you’re interested in chatting about what business address makes the most sense for you or you'd like to get your virtual address set up in less than 3 minutes, you can get started here.
+If you’re interested in chatting more about a po box vs virtual address or if you'd like to get your virtual PO box NYC or virtual PO box California set up in less than 3 minutes, you can get started here.